"To and fro in seven chambers there stalked, in fact, a multitude of dreams."

-And she still had another hundred at least before Recovery.
+And she still had another hundred minute by the omniclock at least before Recovery.
 She could call out, true, but then Hard Harry would take her slot bringing the beats to the Grotto, and She wouldn’t give the bastard the satisfaction.
 Fugging Hard Harry wasn’t hard at all.
 Mincing glubbing fart of a man, he was.
-Barely a broletarian, but for some reason muffas liked hearing his shit after Muse lit them up.
+Barely a broletarian, but for some reason muffas liked hearing his weak sauce after Muse lit them up.
 She always figured it was the Pheco-Meth giving out, as the muffas went in for Grencrum to smooth the high.
 Shit got slurry after that, which made Hard Harry’s slurry-ass beats acceptable.
 But Muse didn’t like it.

 Fug ‘em, thought Muse, and kicked up the bass.
 Make it hurt.

 The crowd flailed as she spun, bumped and grinded and punched.
 They smacked together like an alligator’s jaws.
 They lept and swung.
-They bounced their voiced of the high granite ceiling of the Grotto.
+They bounced their voices of the high granite ceiling of the Grotto.
 They called out to the inflexible darkness.
+They threw fists and landed kicks where the factions met.
 They danced, and they made Muse forget about the rising tide of sick in her esophagus.

 Switching the bass down and the treble up, only to double back and bring the bass back up twice as hard once they’d forgotten about it, was the kind of trick that Hard Harry would pull now.
 Muse hated those cheap theatrics.
 The music needed to be seamless; elements coming in and out of the flow unnoticed until they were right there, pounding your ear, and then forgotten when passed.
 That was the way to make the music never end.
 That was her job.